parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Phase.water.Mobility.Value   1.0

+*double* **Phase.\ *phase_name*.Mobility.Exponent** 2.0 This key
-This key specifies the exponent used in a polynomial representation of the relative permeability.
+specifies the exponent used in a polynomial representation of the relative permeability.
 Currently, only a value of :math:`2.0` is allowed for this key.
-Example Useage:

 .. container:: list